Arslan1979/Machine-learning-preprocessing-templates-with-python/README.md

 # Machine-learning-preprocessing-templates-with-python

-Preprocessing templates writen in python for machine learning
+Preprocessing templates written in python for machine learning